jackjennings/unicodeset/README.rst

     from unicodeset import UnicodeSet, FrozenUnicodeSet

-Values can be passed in as either integers or strings (or unicode strings in Python 2.7).
+Values can be passed in as either integers or strings (or Unicode strings in Python 2.7).

 .. code-block:: python